CDGVAL: Connection to RER B

-The RER B commuter line is a heavy-rail service to the Parisian region which is quite cheap.

-Passengers for T1 or T2 connect to the RER B via CDGVAL as follows: Terminal T2 has an RER-B platform in the train station directly underneath it; this station also handles the high-speed TGV, Eurostar, etc. Terminal T1 has no direct connection to the RER B; instead, it connects at T3.
-There is then a short hop on the CDGVAL to/from T1.
+The RER B commuter line is a heavy-rail service to the Parisian region.
+CDGVAL connects Terminal 1 passengers from the stop at RER B stop at Terminal 3.
+Terminal 2 has an RER-B platform directly underneath it; this station also handles the high-speed TGV, and Eurostar.

 LISA: the second line

 A second CDGVAL line, having the project name LISA (Liaison Interne Satellite Aérogare, English: Internal Satellite Airport Link) was opened on 27 June 2007 between Terminal 2E and Satellite S3.
 It was further expanded to Satellite S4 on 18 June 2012, totalling 1 km in length for 3 stations.
 It is located within the security-controlled area of the airport and therefore accessible only to ticketed passengers and employees.

 Maps and stations

 Line 1

 Line 1 serves 5 stations over a total length of 3.5 km and is located in the free-access area.
+The journey takes 8 minutes.